gs1/EPCIS/Implementation Guideline/Section5dot9.md

 ## Example 3: Condition monitoring and tracking of intermodal transports

 Nowadays, goods are often transported through several modes of transport, e.g. in sea containers, trucks or railway carriages.
-If a companies wants to control whether their products are properly transported and which areas a container vessel traversed, it would make if the respective logistics/transport service providers supply that data in a standardised manner.
+If a companies wants to control whether their products are properly transported and which areas a container vessel traversed, it is advisable if the respective logistics/transport service providers supply the corresponding visibility event data in a standardised manner.

-For instance, if an organisation is interested in ascertaining that their products were not exposed to a certain level of air humidity during as well as the approximate sea transport route, the following EPCIS event sequence would make sense:
+For instance, if an organisation is interested to ascertain that their products were not exposed to a certain level of air humidity during transport as well as the approximate sea transport route, the following EPCIS event sequence would make sense:

 | Dim | Data Element | V1 | V2 | V3 | V4 | V5 | V6 | V7 | V8 | V9 | V10 |
 | --- | ------------ | -- | -- | -- | -- | -- | -- | -- | -- | -- | --- |